onescales/shopify-cart-builder/README.md

 - Select "Send visitor to" either cart or checkout page
 - Specify "Discount Code" if you want to add a coupon code
 - Click on "Build URL".
 - Grab either the QR code or the url via copy and provide to your customers.
+Note you can right click and "save as image" the qr code to use later.
 6. Start Using It.
 Enjoy!

 # Additional Notes